 It can feel like drowning to think of all the things you know you should do, and it’s even worse when you are dealing with other stuff like depression, anxiety, and ADHD on top of your pain (like somebody I know whose name is Janet).
 There is a path through the worst of it, but it’s a path that those cruel fat-phobic people have never even thought about, much less had to walk.
 People like that fundamentally do not understand what it’s like to be you or me.
 They don’t know what it’s like to trudge through a fog of pain, where every single thing you do requires effort, energy, exertion, and expenditure of pain from your finite supply.

-“Weight and chronic pain” or just “weight and health and the medical establishment” is a huge issue that I’ll write a larger piece on someday– there is an enormous amount of prejudice and misinformation out there about weight and health.
+“Chronic pain and weight” or just “weight and health and the medical establishment” is a huge issue that I’ll write a larger piece on someday.
+There is an enormous amount of prejudice and misinformation out there about weight and health.
 But until then:

 Please don’t let ignorant assholes make you feel bad about your weight or appearance.
 Hating on fat people is one of the few semi-“acceptable” hates left out there, and some shitty people latch onto it.
 It can be incredibly hard to read some dude on Reddit screaming about CICO (calories in, calories out) and how you just need to get your ass off the couch.